Shawn-Nichol/BlueTeam/BTLO/Easy/Injection Series Part 4.md

 I'm using Ghidra to perform static analysis on the executable.
+To me, this was a complex challenge maybe because I've never used Gihrad before.

 # Question 1
 Because this process starts early, I started going through the Decompiled first function 00401000, and found an API CreateProcessA, that is starting Notepad.exe.